After you’ve decided to buy precious metals, the question now on your mind is “Should I buy gold or silver?” Which metal is a better choice for you?

 How far are gold and silver from their inflation adjusted highs?

 - Silver is still to reach its previous highs – Silver is the only commodity still cheaper than 38 years ago and still to make a new nominal high.
-Gold has well and truly surpassed its nominal high from 1980 of US$850 whereas the price of silver is still some way off it’s 1980 high of US$49.50 when the Hunt brothers had basically cornered the silver market.
+Gold has well and truly surpassed its nominal high from 1980 of US$850.
+Whereas the price of silver is still some way off its 1980 high of US$49.50, when the Hunt brothers had basically cornered the silver market.
 Some would argue that these prices were “bubble-like” and not fair comparisons.
 However the likelihood is that gold and silver will eventually reach bubble prices again in this bull cycle.
-A general rule is prices usually make extremes in either direction at the start and end of a cycle.
+A general rule of thumb is that prices usually make extremes in either direction at the start and end of a cycle.

 - Silver has even further to reach its inflation adjusted high.
-Gold has to rise to US$2928 to reach its inflation adjusted 1980 high of US$850 – almost 2.5 times the current price).
-Silver has even further to go needing to reach US$135.48 to match it’s inflation adjusted 1980 high of US$49.50.
-About 9 times higher than now.
+Gold has to rise to US$3233.39 to reach its inflation adjusted 1980 high of US$850 – over 80% higher than the current price).
+Silver has even further to go.
+Needing to reach US$149.56 to match its inflation adjusted 1980 high of US$49.50.
+Just over 6.5 times higher than today’s price.

-However these numbers are using the very fudged government CPI figures that have been tweaked many times over the past few decades, and with adjustments and substitutions definitely under report inflation.
-Using Shadow Government Statistics numbers we’d arrive at something closer to US$16,652 for gold and US$770.28 for silver.
+However these numbers are using the very fudged government CPI figures that have been tweaked many times over the past few decades.
+With these adjustments and substitutions definitely under reporting inflation.
+Using Shadow Government Statistics numbers we’d arrive at something closer to US$23,562 for gold and US$1090 for silver.

 The Gold Silver Ratio

 There is a useful indicator to follow that can help identify whether gold and silver are under or over-valued against each other.
-And therefore identify the better times to buy silver versus gold.
+Therefore helping to identify the better times to buy silver versus gold.

 What is the Gold Silver Ratio?